- What are the delivery and pickup times on campus?

 Delivery and pick-up for Wellness Center

 An outgoing mail box is provided in the Business Office, at the Campus Concierge in the UC and the Music department for a final pick-up for those departments located on upper campus.
-Staff members and student workers located on lower campus can bring their mail directly to the service counter at The Customer Service Center for University Communications.
+Staff members and student workers located on lower campus can bring their mail directly to the customer service counter at Marketing & Communications.

 Mail picked up during the morning run is processed and delivered the following morning between 9:15 am noon.